AparmitSrivastava/Weather/README.md

 ## 🌦 Weather
 A simple weather web application that allows users to check real-time weather conditions for any city.

+## My First Project: ☁️
+This was my first major project in web development.
+Before this, I practiced CSS, HTML, and JavaScript through various exercises.

+---

+### What I Learned:
+- How to fetch API data dynamically.
+- Styling a responsive UI with CSS.
+- Handling user input effectively.

 ---

 ### Features